Languages, Compilers, Tools and Theory of Embedded SystemsLCTES 2024

 - Paper notification - April 1, 2024

-- Full paper: 10 pages presenting original work.
+- Full paper: 10 pages presenting original work (at most 2 additional pages for references and appendix).

-- Poster and work-in-progress paper: 4 pages papers presenting original ideas that are likely to trigger interesting discussions.
+- Poster, work-in-progress and invited paper: 4 pages papers presenting original ideas that are likely to trigger interesting discussions.

 - Accepted papers in both categories will appear in the proceedings published by ACM.
 In addition, this year’s LCTES will have Distinguished Paper awards selected from this year’s accepted paper to recognise the outstanding work among all papers.